-This activity will introduce the necessary links to capture the energy (electricity-ELC002) needs for different activities in the water system.
+This activity will introduce the necessary links to capture the energy (electricity: ELCO02) needs for different activities in the water system.
 Energy is needed for pumping water from surface and groundwater sources for irrigation, thermal power plant cooling, and public water supply.
 The figure below illustrates the new linkages.

 It is essential to notice that the energy input is actually the electricity produced by the power plants.
 This creates a loop in the model that is essential for capturing the energy links.
-In this activity, no new technologies and commodities will be added, and all the inputs will be in mode 1.
+In this activity, there will be no new technologies and commodities added, just further interlinkages created between the ones already in your model.